-ow mood.
-Changes in these areas can then lead to you nood worsening, creating a vicious circle.
-Events can sometimes build up and snowball to feel overwhelmi Look at the example above to see how this happens.
+The way you think about yourself, how you spend your time and how you feel physically can all be affected by low mood.
+Changes in these areas can then lead to your mood worsening, creating a vicious circle.
+Events can sometimes build up and snowball to feel overwhelming.
+Look at the example above to see how this happens.